What is a Breast Lift?

-Should I have a breast lift?
+Should I Have a Breast Lift?

-While most patients opt to have a breast lift to counteract the effects of time, pregnancy, or weight gain and loss, some patients use a lift to correct asymmetrical breasts without using implants.
+While most patients opt to have a breast lift to counteract the effects of time, pregnancy, or weight gain and loss, some patients use a breast lift to correct asymmetrical breasts without using implants.

 Before your consultation with Dr. Saltz, it’s a good idea to do some research about the procedure.
 This should include reviewing before-and-after photos in our extensive gallery.
 Look for women with a body structure similar to yours.